justinware/merchants-guide-to-the-galaxy/README.md

-# merchants-guide-to-the-galaxy
+# Merchants Guide To The Galaxy
-A C# / .NET core solution to the 'Merchant's Guide to the Galaxy' coding Kata
+A C# / .NET core v3 solution to the 'Merchant's Guide to the Galaxy' coding Kata